icarogabryel/moon-iv/README.md

 NATURE SCIENCE CENTER\
 COMPUTING DEPARTMENT

+## Introduction
-COMETA MK II is a 16 Bit, unicycle, multicore processor designed for general purpose.
-It have two bank registers, memory hierarchy and uses Harvad architecture.
+COMETA Mark II is a 16 Bit, unicycle processor designed for general purpose.
+It have two bank registers, memory hierarchy, uses Harvard architecture and have a 1024 words of 16 bits main memory.

-The ALU have A transparency for shift instructions, move to ac instructionS nad condicional jump instructions.
-Have B transparency for load word register and immediate o perations.

-RF and AC registers only write when data memory have hit because pusp/pop and immediate instructions can be executed over and over when the core whaits for a data memory block from maim memory.

-ctrl wr rf need to be enable to do push and pop Operations.

-Memory - 1024 words of 16 bits

-# COMETA MK II - Instruction Set Architecture
+## Instruction Set Architecture - ISA

-## Logical and Arithmetic Operations
+### Logical and Arithmetic Operations
 | Instruction | Mnemonic | Opcode | Fields | Meaning |
 |-|-|-|-|-|
 | No Operation                           | nope | 000000 | None | No operation |